QuintonPrice/submitty.github.io/_docs/sysadmin/server_os.md

 ### Partitioning the disk

-Assuming this is a standalone machine with no other information on the disk, we recommend to manually partition the machine in such a way so as to not allow submissions (which is the largest amount of data that Submitty uses) from filling up the root partition.
+Assuming this is a standalone machine with no other information on the disk, we recommend manually partitioning the machine in such a way so as to not allow submissions (which are the largest proportion of storage that Submitty uses) or docker images (in /var/lib/docker) from filling up the root partition.

 ```